garrandall/popular-music-data/tracks/your-love-is-a-whitehead-bros-.md

 You're like a gangstress of love
 So baby come and put your hit on me
 Your shot is a bomb
-And I'm always down for your l.u.v
+And I'm always down for your love

 Your love is a 187, takin' me to heaven
 It's killin' me your love should be this good